appveyor/website/src/docs/build-phase.md

 ### Packaging .NET Core NuGet libraries

-If  .NET Core (or .NET Standard) project’s `.scproj` file contains any of the following attributes
+If .NET Core (or .NET Standard) project’s `.csproj` file contains any of the following attributes

     AssemblyName
     PackageVersion